Skip to main content

 • ["address", "financial"] - Moved offices AND updated capital

-• ["disappeared"] - Company dissolved and removed from registry
+• ["disappeared"] - Company dissolved and removed from register

 • Use case: Route to appropriate teams/systems